Your submission was sent successfully! Close

 Securing open source through CVE prioritisation

 According to a recent study, 96% of applications in the enterprise market use open-source software.
-As the open-source landscape becomes more and more fragmented, the task to assess the impact of potential security vulnerabilities for an organisation can become overwhelming.
+As the open source landscape becomes more and more fragmented, the task to assess the impact of potential security vulnerabilities for an organisation can become overwhelming.
 Ubuntu is known as one of the most secure operating systems, but why?
 Ubuntu is a leader in security because, every day, the Ubuntu Security team is fixing and releasing updated software packages for known vulnerabilities.
-It is a continuous 24/7 effort.
 In fact, on average, the team is providing more than 3 updates each day, and the most vital updates are prepared, tested and released within 24 hours.
 To achieve that result, Canonical designed a robust process to review, prioritise and fix the most crucial software vulnerabilities first.
 Software vulnerabilities are tracked as part of the Common Vulnerabilities and Exposures (CVE) system, and almost all security updates published by the Ubuntu Security team (via Ubuntu Security Notices – USNs) are in response to a given public CVE.

 The robust triage process